 Message from the Chair

-Currently, the SLC comprises 13 members, among Societies and Association, including one Union (IUTOX) and one Federation (Eurotox).
-Since its creation, SLC has organized various work groups to explore and develop issues of cross-cutting impact of interest of our members.
-The SLC currently has four active work groups: Animal Models and Alternatives; Data Analysis, Visualization, and Risk Communication; Occupational Exposures; and Psychedelics and Cannabis.
-Although these groups have specific objectives that can be found at the SLC website, many intergroup activities are developed.
+Currently, the SLC comprises 11 members, among Societies and Associations, including one Union (IUTOX), one Federation (Eurotox), and one coalition (NC3rs).
+Since its creation in 2008, SLC has organized various work groups to explore and develop issues of cross-cutting impact of interest to our members.
+The SLC currently has four active work groups: Animal Models and Alternatives; Artificial Intelligence, Data Science, and Digital Engagement; Occupational Exposures; and Psychedelics and Cannabis.
+Although these groups have specific objectives, many intergroup activities are developed.
 During the past year, SLC work groups organized events and activities on multiple topics.
-The Occupational Exposures work group offered the CE Course on Considerations for Occupational Risk Management during Pregnancy at the Congress of Toxicology in Developing Countries held in Santiago de Chile in April 2024.
-The presentations of this course have been compiled in a manuscript that is under review.
-The Animal Models and Alternatives produced a paper entitled Protecting Human and Animal Health: The Road from Animal Models to New Approach Methods. (doi: 10.1124/pharmrev.123.000967) authored by some SLC Animals Models and Alternatives work group members and published in 2024 in Pharmacological Reviews.
-This material was presented at the Plos Comm blog and as a poster during some of the SLC Societies members meeting as CTDC and ASPE, will be presented at BDRP and submitted to ACT 2024.
-A webinar was presented by Dr. Jessica Creety regarding NAMs initiates at NIH.
+The Occupational Exposures work group offered the CE Course on Considerations for Occupational Risk Management during Pregnancy at the Congress of Toxicology in Developing Countries held at the American Industrial Health Association meeting, May 2025.
+The presentations of this course have been compiled in a manuscript (doi:10.1177/07482337241273833).
+The Animal Models and Alternatives produced a paper entitled Protecting Human and Animal Health: The Road from Animal Models to New Approach Methods. (doi:10.1124/pharmrev.123.000967) authored by some SLC Animals Models and Alternatives work group members and published in 2024 in Pharmacological Reviews.
+This material was presented at the PLOS SciComm blog and as a poster during some of the SLC Societies members’ meetings, including BDRP, and IUTOX’s CTDC.

 SLC’s activities only happen thanks to the voluntary commitment, expertise, and enthusiasm of its members’ representatives